 Review summary: Canon 1Ds Mark II vs Olympus E-1

 So what is the bottom line?
-Which of the two cameras – the Canon 1Ds Mark II or the Olympus E-1 – has the upper hand?
+Is the Canon 1Ds Mark II better than the Olympus E-1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16.6 vs 4.9MP) with a 88% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.